Chewhern/Challenge_Response_Login/README.md

 is in the application folder or in the correct default nuget folder.

 The application can be run smoothly otherwise, you will be finding yourself debugging and wondering what's wrong.

+If you have libsodium already pre-installed in your device with the default nuget folder path, the setenvironmentvariablechecker can be turn to true.
+Else you will need to find the "packages" folder and determine your system architecture or cpu architecture, then put the corresponding libsodium dll into your application folder.